pchang1693/elements-review/README.md

 # elements-review
-A program to teach grade 9 science students the first 20 elements of the periodic table along with their atomic numbers and symbols
+A program to teach grade 9 science students the first 20 elements of the periodic table along with their atomic numbers and symbols.